Calabi-Yau structures on topological Fukaya categories: Examples

 \subsection{The augmentation variety of knot contact homology}

 Consider a knot or link $K \subset S^3$.
 Naturally associated to this is the category of sheaves constructible with respect to the stratification $S^3 = K \cup S^3 \setminus K$.
-This study of this category led recently to a proof that the Legendrian isotopy type of the conormal torus to a knot determines the knot \cite{She}.
-In an appropriate sense, it is equivalent to the a category of augmentations of knot contact homology \cite{ENS2}.
+This study of this category e.g. allows one to prove that the Legendrian isotopy type of the conormal torus to a knot determines the knot \cite{She, ENS}.
+In an appropriate sense, it is equivalent to the a category of augmentations of knot contact homology.

 The union of the conormal to the knot with the zero section is not arboreal, but as the above discussion of \cite{BezKap}, this can be remedied by perturbing the conormal torus by the Reeb flow, resulting in a skeleton given by the union of the zero section and the positive conormal to the inward (or outward) co-oriented boundary of a tubular neighborhood of the knot.